 This policy is one part of a wider library of information about the council's approach to social media.
 The strategy will deal with why the council wishes to engage with customers via social media, the perceived benefits/risks of this engagement and the corporate principles of engaging in this way.
 The policy will deal with how the council will manage and use social media as an everyday business as usual function, expected behaviours of staff and key officers, stakeholders and budgets.
-The directorate appendices will be written in conjunction with each directorate to provide specific social media guidance and direction for the various directorates - focusing on their target audiences, services and specialisations.
 This will allow council officers greater flexibility of how to use social media to maximise the benefits unique to them and their service area.